suparious/uncertainty-benchmark/README.md

 This will run a minimal test with just a few samples from the HellaSwag dataset.

-### 2. Small Sample Testing
+#### 2. Small Sample Testing

-For a more comprehensive test but with smaller sample sizes (faster than full benchmark):
+For a more comprehensive test but with smaller sample sizes:

 ```bash
 python examples_small.py --api-base http://yourserver.example.com/v1 --sample-size 100 single --model your-model-name